uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### 1.2.1 London bike sharing data set

 This dataset shows how many bike-sharing transactions took place in the entire London area each hour in 2015 to 2016.
-Because the usage in this dataset is the summation across all the stops in the city, we could have a more general feel of how major variables such as weather condiions and time affect bike share usage, excluding the effect of the location of the stop on its usage.
+Because the usage in this dataset is the summation across all the stops in the city, we could have a more general feel of how major variables such as weather conditions and time affect bike share usage, excluding the effect of the location of the stop on its usage.

 Table 1: Description of London_merged.csv